earlgreyhot1701D/Panoptes-Scout/README.md

 * Registering `run_panoptes_scout` as a tool in an ADK based agent

 Fork it, modify it, and let the many eyed scout keep watch over your datasets.

+---

+## License

+Panoptes Scout is released under the MIT License.
+See the LICENSE file for details.